Château Grand Corbin-Despagne Saint-Emilion 2016 - Grand Cru Classé BIO

 Wine rated (2023 guide) 94/100

-This 2016 vintage has a nose anchored in smoky aromas and a palate that is still restrained but incredibly concentrated.
-The vintage suits this château well, drawing on its resources to give impetus to this great wine for aging.
+This 2016 vintage has a nose dominated by meaty aromas and a palate that is still somewhat reserved but incredibly concentrated.
+The vintage suits this château well, as it draws on its reserves to give this great age-worthy wine its character.

 Wine Enthusiast